loffa/in-songlist/README.md

 - `composer`, the composer of the melody
 - `tags`, list of categories the songs fall in to and other identifiers (valid tags can be found in [`/src/definitions/tags.ts`](/src/definitions/tags.ts#L1-L12)) **(required)**
 - `deleted`, marks the song as deleted or not (should only be `true` if the song is removed and not be specified otherwise)
-- `sorting`, number defining where to sort the song when generating xml format files (primarily exists for 'En liten blå förgätmigej')
+- `sorting`, number defining where to sort the song when generating xml format files (primarily exists for "En liten blå förgätmigej")

 Any field without a value should be omitted.